 Enhance awareness of group development process, gain skills to navigate team building, and practice coaching individuals.

 Explore dynamics of conflict, learn how to have difficult conversations, and explore approaches to create social change.

 What are the costs?

-The cost for the program is $75 for current undergraduate students, and $150 for current graduate students.
+The cost for the North Campus program is $75 for current undergraduate students, and $150 for current graduate students.
+The cost for the Augustana Cohort program is set by the Augustana Student Association and may vary from North Campus.
 These fees will go to help partially cover the cost of the program materials, food and events, as well as participation in the Alberta Student Leadership Summit.

 What if I cannot afford the program?

 If you are a current undergraduate student, the Students' Union offers a limited number of full and partial bursaries to students who demonstrate financial need.
 You will have the option to apply for these bursaries as part of your application form.

 All University of Alberta students can apply for this program.
 The program will focus on development of skills and knowledge for new or emerging student leaders.

 Are you ready to take your leadership to new heights?
 The Applied Leadership Program (ALP) provides a supported setting for students to reflect upon and develop their leadership practices.
 At the core of the program is the belief that leadership can be taught through skills and that the best way to grow as a leader is through application of those skills in real life.
 ALP builds on the skill development workshops of the Emerging Leaders Program (ELP), offering an opportunity to apply those skills intentionally and reflect on their learning throughout the process.

 The program is a partnership between the Students’ Union and the Alumni Association.